 B. Yuki Schwartz

-Assistant Professor of Constructive Theologies, Spirituality & Decolonial Studies
+Associate Professor of Constructive Theologies, Spirituality & Decolonial Studies

 A great theological education dismantles everything you assumed to be “right” and helps you rebuild with true understanding.
 My CST experience was life-altering.
 I am changed and on fire to transform the world.